flipdot/print-o-matic/README.md

 python spende.py "Max Mustermann" "Musterstraße 123" "12345 Musterstadt" "4223" "2020-12-31"
 ```

 This will create a spendenbescheinigung for Max Mustermann at the given address and date.
-The spenden amount translates to 42,23€.
+The spenden amount translates to 42,23€. _Do not omit the double ticks._

 # Batch creation
 For the creation of multiple spendenbescheinigungs, fill in the file `spender.csv` and afterwards use the bundled shell script like so: